 NDHFA FirstHome program

-The FirstHome program from the North Dakota Housing Finance Agency (NDHFA) offers competitive conventional, FHA, VA and USDA financing to first-time homebuyers.
+The NDHFA’s FirstHome program offers competitive conventional, FHA, VA and USDA financing to first-time homebuyers.

-You could be eligible for the program if you meet certain requirements, including purchase price limits that are based on the type of property you’re buying.
-These limits range from $294,600 for a single-family home (new-construction or preowned) to $566,628 for a four-unit property.
+You could be eligible if you meet certain requirements, including purchase price limits based on the type of property you’re buying.
+These limits range from $349,525 for a single-family home (either new-construction or preowned) to $672,290 for a four-unit property.

 Your income also can’t exceed the program’s income limits, which are based on county and household size.
-If you’re a one- or two-person household and buying a home in Cass County, the current income limit is $89,400.
-If your household has three or more members, the cap in Cass County is $102,810.
+For example, if you’re a one- or two-person household and buying a home in Cass County — site of Fargo, the state’s biggest city — the current income limit is $105,500.
+If your household has three or more members, the cap is $115,575.

 There are other requirements, too: You have to put at least $500 towards the purchase, and the home you’re buying has to be used as your primary residence.
-These criteria apply to all of NDHFA’s loan programs.
+These criteria apply to all of NDHFA’s loan programs, by the way.